ray0kay/README-Fetcher/README.md

 The first argument (required) is the README url.
 The second argument (optional), is True or False (capital first letter).
 True if there are images in the README, False if there aren't.
-If you do not specify it, it defaults to false.
+If you do not specify it, it defaults to False.

 Example on Windows: